pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/README.md

 These are explained in following sub chapters:

 * [Template inheritance and Layouts](./01_Layouts.md) - Use layouts and template inheritance to define everything that repeats on a page.
-* [View Helpers](./02_Templating_Helpers/README.md) - Use view helpers for things like includes, translations, cache, glossary, etc.
+* [Template Extensions](./02_Template_Extensions/README.md) - Use twig extensions for things like includes, translations, cache, glossary, etc.
 * [Thumbnails](./04_Thumbnails.md) - Learn how to include images into templates with using Thumbnails.